Common Admission Test: Exam pattern

 The Common Admission Test (CAT) uses different versions of the exam each year, so it reports two types of scores: a raw score and a scaled score.

 The raw score is calculated for each section based on the number of questions one answered correctly, incorrectly, or left attempted.
 Candidates are given +3 points for each correct answer and -1 point for each incorrect answer, no negative marking for TITA (Type in the Answer) questions.
-There is no negative marking for TITA (Type in the Answer) questions.

 Since different versions of the test may vary slightly in difficulty, the raw scores are adjusted using a method called equating.
 After that, the scores are scaled to ensure fairness, so that scores from different exam slots can be compared accurately.

 The number of questions in CAT can change from year to year.
 Recently, the paper has had 68 questions divided into three sections: